diliptadha/blog-api/README.md

 # Blog API

-## Total 6 Endpoints
+## Total 8 Endpoints

-- `GET /blogs`: Get all blog posts.
+- `GET /blog`: Get all blog posts.
-- `GET /blogs/:id`: Get a single blog post by ID.
+- `GET /blog/:id`: Get a single blog post by ID.
-- `POST /blogs`: Create a new blog post.
+- `POST /blog`: Create a new blog post.
-- `PUT /blogs/:id`: Update a blog post by ID.
+- `PUT /blog/:id`: Update a blog post by ID.
-- `DELETE /blogs/:id`: Delete a blog post by ID.
+- `DELETE /blog/:id`: Delete a blog post by ID.
-- `POST /blogs/:id/comment`: Add a comment to a blog post by ID.
+- `POST /blog/:id/comment`: Add a comment to a blog post by ID.
+- `POST /user/signup`: Sign up a new user.
+- `POST /user/login`: Login a user.

 ## Example Requests